 Raising funds online can help students get what they need while providing financial help for teachers and parents.

 More freedom in teaching

 Crowdfunding allows teachers to truly invest in their students’ education exactly how they want, regardless of budget limitations.

 GoFundMe makes crowdfunding easy.
 Setting up a fundraiser takes just a few minutes, and we offer multiple ways to share your fundraiser with your network.

 Our fundraising model means that more of your donations can benefit your students.

 Involving your students in the fundraising process can be an opportunity for team building and friendly competition.
 With our team fundraising feature, you and your students can raise funds together and track who brings in the most donations.

 Create the ultimate teacher wish list

-Aside from school supplies, some school districts struggle to provide teachers with basic items like garbage bags and disinfectant sprays.
+An article by Time reported that some school districts struggle to provide teachers with basic items like garbage bags and disinfectant sprays.
 Creating a teacher wish list gives you the freedom to think outside the box and dream beyond the bare minimum.
 Here are the steps to create your own teacher wish list.

 1. Start your lesson plans early